 This is the large expanse of granite on the Squamish Chief that includes the Grand Wall route and its numerous variations.
 It's west facing allowing morning shade and sometimes severe afternoon sun.

 The rock is mostly smooth vertical granite with a few very distinct crack systems.

 From the main Chief parking lot off of Highway 99, walk along the paved road that leads to the campground a short distance until you can turn left on the old highway.
 Walk until you see a trail on the right with a large sign.
 Take the well marked trail to the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Grand Wall Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Grand Wall Area:

 Featured Route For Grand Wall Area

 University Wall 5.12- 7a+ 25 VIII+ 25 E5 6a North America